ziaenezhad/blog/content/page/about/index.en.md

 ---
 ## Introduction

-I'm Sajjad Shirazi, a computer engineer 🙂.
+I'm Sajjad Ziaenejad Shirazi, a computer engineer 🙂.
 This is my personal blog about computer science and life.

 ## My Contact